Britain deploys military drones to stop migrants in rafts from crossing English Channel

 Recent stretches of warm, calm days along the sea border between Britain and France have led to a steep increase in the number of small boats attempting the crossing.
 At the Strait of Dover, the Channel is only 21 miles wide, but it can be dangerous, hammered by high winds.
 The strait is also one of the busiest commercial shipping lanes in the world.

-More than 5,000 migrants have arrived in Britain by small boats this year, a doubling of last year’s numbers.
+More than 5,000 migrants have arrived by small boats this year, a doubling of last year’s numbers.
 A single-month record of 1,468 crossings was reached in August.

 On Wednesday, the daily record was broken when the Border Force intercepted 416 people aboard at least 27 boats.
 Police said there were children in some of the fragile craft, including those too young to walk.